WilliamGMG/WilliamGMG/README.md

 # 👋 Hi, I’m @WilliamGMG
 ## 🌱 I’m currently learning / using
-- 🚀 Next.js & Tailwind CSS for frontend development
+- 🚀 Next.js / Node.js / Prisma / PostgreSQL for full stack development.
 - 🤖 Machine Learning & PyTorch for AI and deep learning

 ## 📫 How to reach me